auth-global/self-documenting-cryptography/README.md

 The G3P's rotors correspond to the internal state of SHA256, and blowfish's expensive key setup function.
 This internal state must be kept hidden from the reverse engineers.
 This suggests that any truly secure tag obscuration attack must incorporate encryption that is homomorphic on these state machines.

-Surprisingly, Full Homomorphic Encryption (FHE) exists, so it would seem that the necessary components can in principle be built.
+Surprisingly, Fully Homomorphic Encryption (FHE) exists, so it would seem that the necessary components can in principle be built.
 Fortunately, the run-time overhead of even state-of-the-art FHE is much too high to be deployed in a practical tag obscuration attack.
 Therefore it seems plausible that any truly secure tag obscuration attack would impose signficant run-time overhead.

 By trying to maximize this run-time overhead, the G3P tries to deter attackers from deploying secure obfuscation attacks, or at least offer a meaningful consolation prize to the defenders if they do.